 When you are inhaling through the nose, imagine that the breath is coming from your shoulders.
 It will help you to get rid of tension.
 Your third breath you will need to breath in and then out and assume that the breath is coming from deep down your belly.it will help in relaxing so that you are in the moment while reciting your wedding vows

 If at any moment you are in doubt, you should at all times, remember that your guests have come because they believe in what you are doing.
 They are there to celebrate with you and not to judge what you are doing.
-So in case you stumble over some words, or you become too emotional or even forget your name, nobody present will scold you.
+So don’t worry if you stumble over some words or you become too emotional.
+Nobody present will scold you.
 You are surrounded by positive energy, people who love and believe in your course.
 The best thing to do in case of any emotional outburst, hold your partner’s hand and lean in their strength.

 You are now sure that it is possible for your wedding vows recited and make a statement to your guests.
+Thus, you’re ready to start reciting wedding vows like a pro!
 For other advices on how to perfect your wedding activities, check out the ultimate bride’s survival guide.
 It has everything you need for a perfect wedding.